yukarichess/yukari/README.md

 # Yukari 💜
-(you can call it Dorpsgek H if you prefer)

 Yukari is a primarily xboard-protocol chess program.
 (UCI support exists, but xboard should be preferred if your GUI isn't from the stone age.)